adelmogentilini/python_finance/README.md

 ## Customization of the simulation

 The simulation can be conducted on multiple assets simultaneously, but the provided result will be cumulative, as if we had invested simultaneously in all the assets.

+## Metatrader 5 real trading

+With a MetaTrader 5 account at your disposal, the code you can find in the MT5 directory is very useful as a foundation for writing trading bots in Python using your MT5 account.